madrecha/jamku/readme.md

-This GitHub Repository is created to track feature requests for Jamku (an Online Office Management Software for Indian CA, CS, Tax Consultants, Advocates)
+This GitHub Repository is created to track feature requests for Jamku (an Online [Practice Management Software](https://madrecha.com/jamku) for Professionals, Accountants, Consultants, Advocates)

 Jamku user?
 You can
 1. Create new Feature Request